Hill Film Festival: Hill Film Festival School of Film and Visual Arts

-The Hill Film Festival (HFF) regularly hosts workshops and masterclasses through its HFF School of Film and Visual Arts.
-These events aim to inspire emerging filmmakers and include topics such as documentary filmmaking, cinematography, and film direction, featuring experts like Humaira Bilkis, Barkat Hossain Polash, Aung Rakhine and Sukorno Shahed Dhiman.
-Additionally, the Praxis Public Talk Series delves into contemporary film and art issues.
+The HFF School of Film and Visual Arts is an educational initiative run by the festival in Dhaka and Rangamati.
+It offers training programs and workshops in various artistic mediums for young artists in Bangladesh.
+While primarily serving indigenous practitioners, the school is open to participants of all ethnic backgrounds.

 Organizers and partnerships

-The festival is organized by Jum Film Forum, in collaboration with local cultural organizations and international partners such as Goethe-Institut Bangladesh, Drik Trust, Goopy Bagha Productions Limited, Supporting People and Rebuilding Communities (SPaRC), and Hill Resource Centre.
-A Dhaka version of the festival takes place in Dhaka.
+In collaboration with local cultural organizations and international partners such as Goethe-Institut Bangladesh, Drik Trust, Goopy Bagha Productions Limited, Supporting People and Rebuilding Communities (SPaRC), and Hill Resource Centre.
+A Dhaka version of the festival takes place in various locations in the city.
 The Dhaka Edition of the Hill Film Festival was jointly organized by Jum Film Forum, Pathshala South Asian Media Institute, and Drik Trust.